Let’s talk about What Happens To Your Body At High Altitudes.

 To give you an idea, the air pressure at sea level is 101.3 kPa (kilopascal).
 However, as you climb to around 16,000 ft (the altitude of Roopkund), the pressure drops dramatically to 54.8 kPa.
 Higher up, at around 29,028 ft (the altitude of Everest), it further drops to 30.8 kPa.

 That’s less than one-third of the air pressure at sea level!

 That’s why you cannot suddenly climb from sea level to 29,500 ft in a day.
-That would be like stepping out of a plane mid-air.
+That would be like stepping out of an airplane mid-air.
 (Most commercial planes fly at this altitude.)
 Your body will not cope with it.

-It takes days to cope up an altitude like that — which is why most of our high altitude treks are around 8 days long with rest days in between.
+It takes days for your body to adjust at high altitudes – which is most of our high altitude treks are around 8 days long with rest days in between.